 Whether you are worried about memory loss, have just been diagnosed, or are living in the early stages of dementia we are here to help.
 Our professional staff is dedicated to helping people and families navigate through difficult decisions and uncertainties that are often faced with a diagnosis of Alzheimer’s disease or a related dementia.
 We are committed to helping you live your best with Alzheimer’s disease.

 Our educational and supportive series meets over several months and is designed specifically for individuals in the early stages of Alzheimer’s disease or a related dementia, and those who support them.
 During each session, participants meet together to receive information about important topics related to living with memory loss, and then separate into two groups for discussion; providing the opportunity for those living with memory loss to come together and their care partners to meet separately.
 Groups are now forming in various locations.
-Please call Laura Hawkins at 973.586.4300 x115 for further information, Early Stage Welcoming Series flyer.
+Please call 1.800.272.3900 for further information.

 Living with Alzheimer’s: For People with Alzheimer’s